 Computed tomography (CT) colonography (virtual colonoscopy) generates three-dimensional images of the colon by using a special CT scan technique.
 In this technique, people drink a contrast agent and their colon is inflated with gas from a tube inserted in the rectum.
 Viewing the high-resolution three-dimensional images somewhat simulates the appearance of regular endoscopy, hence the name.
 Virtual colonoscopy may be an option for people who are unable or unwilling to undergo the regular colonoscopy procedure, but it is less sensitive and highly interpreter-dependent.
 Virtual colonoscopy avoids the need for sedation but still requires a thorough bowel preparation, and the gas may be uncomfortable.
 Additionally, unlike with regular colonoscopy, lesions cannot be removed for examination under a microscope (biopsied) during the procedure.

-Capsule endoscopy (see see Capsule Endoscopy) offers promise for the future but currently has many technical problems that limit its usefulness for evaluating the colon.
+Capsule endoscopy (see see Video Capsule Endoscopy) offers promise for the future but currently has many technical problems that limit its usefulness for evaluating the colon.

 People with HNPCC require ongoing screening for other cancers.
 Such screening includes ultrasonography of the female organs (done through the vagina), examination of cells taken from the endometrium with a suction device, and tests of the blood and urine.
 Close family members of people with HNPCC should have colonoscopy every 1 to 2 years beginning in their 20s, and women should be tested every year for endometrial and ovarian cancer.